Point-to-Pointing in Ireland

 Point-to-Pointing in Ireland is largely referred to as the nursery or lifeblood of Jump racing.
 It gives perspective buyers the opportunity to see young horses gallop and jump and many point-to-point graduates reach the highest echelons of Jump Racing.

-Several Cheltenham Gold Cup winners began their racing careers in the point-to-point field and such horses include BEST MATE (IRE), COOL GROUND (IRE), MR MULLIGAN (IRE), COOL DAWN (IRE), WAR OF ATTRITION (IRE), DENMAN (IRE) and IMPERIAL COMMANDER (IRE).
+Several Cheltenham Gold Cup winners began their racing careers in the point-to-point field and such horses include BEST MATE (IRE), COOL GROUND (IRE), MR MULLIGAN (IRE), COOL DAWN (IRE), WAR OF ATTRITION (IRE), DENMAN (IRE), IMPERIAL COMMANDER (IRE) and NATIVE RIVER (IRE).

-Other high profile winners include CHAMPAGNE FEVER (IRE), FINIAN’S RAINBOW (IRE), JONCOL (IRE), FLORIDA PEARL (IRE) and FIRST LIEUTENANT (IRE).
+Other high profile winners include CHAMPAGNE FEVER (IRE), FINIAN’S RAINBOW (IRE), JONCOL (IRE), FLORIDA PEARL (IRE), FIRST LIEUTENANT (IRE) and SAMCRO (IRE).

-The Aintree Grand National has proved to be another good hunting ground for Irish point-to-point graduates, including winners such as MONTY’S PASS (IRE), BINDAREE (IRE) and SILVER BIRCH (IRE).
+The Aintree Grand National has proved to be another good hunting ground for Irish point-to-point graduates, including winners such as MONTY’S PASS (IRE), BINDAREE (IRE), SILVER BIRCH (IRE) and ONE FOR ARTHUR (IRE)

 There are over 100 fixtures held per season and these fixtures are organised by local hunt committees with the Irish Horseracing Regulatory Board acting as the administrator.